pwa-builder/pwabuilder-ios/README.md

 The iOS PWA template code is located in [/Microsoft.PWABuilder.IOS.Web/Resources](https://github.com/pwa-builder/pwabuilder-ios/tree/main/Microsoft.PWABuilder.IOS.Web/Resources).

 The code is a fork of https://github.com/khmyznikov/ios-pwa-wrap, licensed under [The Unlicense](https://unlicense.org/).
-A big thanks to Gleb for permitting PWABuilder to to use, fork, and improve on his PWA template.
+A big thanks to Gleb for permitting PWABuilder to use, fork, and improve on his PWA template.

 # Running locally